 Examine it.
 Can you let your defense mechanisms down to see it objectively?
 What part of the ‘negative’ feedback is true?
 What can you learn from it?
 Make a mental note and plan to grow in that area.
 Is there something you objectively disagree with?
 Ask for clarification from a place of curiosity.
 Once you have been objective, had a good exploratory conversation about it, if there remains something you disagree with, then let it go.
 You don’t have to own it.
 There is no need to ruminate or perseverate.

-Now, even more important, at least with most of the residents I’ve interacted with is the positive feedback.
-It is so quickly dismissed by trainees.
-I feel like they know the “sandwich” method involves positive comments on both sides of the “negative” observations and they assume the attending is cavalierly giving obligatory positives in order to get to the “problem.”
+Now, even more important, at least with most of the residents I’ve interacted with, is the positive feedback.
+Trainees so quickly dismiss it.
+I feel like they know the “sandwich” method involves positive comments on both sides of the “negative” observations, and they assume the attending is cavalierly giving obligatory positives to get to the “problem.”
 I can tell you that in 12 years of interacting with faculty, I don’t know of any who have ever made up something positive just to make a Reuben.

 First, historically the brain is hard-wired to remember negatives over positives.
-Recognizing the sounds of a saber-tooth tiger was a bit more important than remembering the best smelling flower.
-In addition, many physicians are prone to having a mental filter – a thought distortion where all the good is filtered out and the negative is magnified.
+Recognizing the sounds of a saber-tooth tiger was a bit more important than remembering the best-smelling flower.
+In addition, many physicians are prone to having a mental filter – a thought distortion where all the good is filtered out, and the negative is magnified.
 When used in a feedback session, it leads to reinforced self-doubt, negative self-talk, and shame.
 None of which are useful for growth.
-The other is impostor phenomenon also known as impostor syndrome, where the resident really believes it was some fluke that someone put a positive comment down at all and they are waiting to be discovered as being a fraud.
+The other is the impostor phenomenon, also known as impostor syndrome, where the resident really believes it was some fluke that someone put a positive comment down at all.
+They are waiting to be discovered as being a fraud.

-For those who really struggle with impostor syndrome, consider writing and keeping record of all the positives and reviewing them regularly.
+Those who really struggle with impostor syndrome should consider writing and keeping a record of all the positives and reviewing them regularly.
 Become aware of all the gimmicks your brain is using to dismiss it.
 Ask yourself what will happen if you accept it as true?
 Address those thoughts that come up.
 Many have almost a superstitious underlying belief that if they think they are good in an area or are excelling, they will become complacent or be set up for failure when the other shoe drops.
 This is your brain lying to you because it is trying to keep you safe.

 The great thing about feedback is YOU get to decide what it means to you.
 If you consistently choose the most helpful way to interpret it, you’ll reach greater heights.
 Atteindre l’excellence avec un esprit de croissance.